 Another view is that while RPKI is a good tool to provide others with authentication, it is optional for network operators to decide whether they wish to use it [sources: ARIN, ISOC].

+Comments

+The catastrophic issue is that some country , exercises major control over a vital area of Internet governance improperly and misleadingly claims that the broaden intergovernmental participation in the governance of Internet would result in handing over the key issues to other countries to have any role in the governance of the Internet .

+The question is that requiring that service providers to block access to certain websites, very much contrary to official positions claimed by some country on censorship and internet freedom, is almost certainly in contradiction with transparency, openness, and democratic functioning of Internet.

 2.3.3.3 Dissemination of information aboutIP-based networks and the implications of their development for ITU Member States, particularly developing countries